 At Arndell, we believe passionately in the role of the Creative and Performing Arts in the education of every student.
-We have an extensive Performing Arts program that offers all students many opportunities for curricular learning experiences in Music, Drama and Dance.
+We have an extensive Performing Arts program that offers all students many opportunities for curricular learning experiences in Music and Drama.
 We also offer an exciting and challenging program in Visual Arts.

 Arndell Anglican College runs classroom Music from Prep to Year 12.
 Students develop their understanding through a skills-based course that follows the NSW Board of Studies Curriculum.